nod/databag/README.rst

 wait...
 -------

-This is sort of like a nosql db on top of an sql db, right?
+Yep - it's a nosql type, document oriented database wrapper on top of sqlite3.

-Yep.

 features
 ========